-We looked at 2 popular diet plans in the UK which deliver ready made meals to your door and evaluated their value for money.
+We looked at two popular diet plans in the UK which deliver ready-made meals to your door and evaluated their value for money.
 As a baseline, the average UK household of 2.4 persons spends £60.60 on food per week.
 This equates to approximately £25 per person per week.
 We found the median price of the two most popular diet plans came to £57 for one person per week - more than double the average spend per person.

-Of course, diet plans are not the only way of eating healthy and, while they offer a convenience (at a cost), there are many ways you can cook the same nutritious meals at home for less.
+Of course, diet plans are not the only way of eating healthy, and while they offer convenience (at a cost), there are many ways you can cook the same nutritious meals at home for less.

 The Price Gap Between Healthy and Unhealthy Food